Embassy of India, Paramaribo, Suriname

 USD 50,000

-The first lady of India donated $10,000 to Mytyl School (special needs school) as charity.
+Then first lady of India donated $10,000 to Mytyl School (special needs school) as charity in June 2018.
 In August 2018, the Indian government provided cash assistance of $50,000 to the government of Suriname for flood victims.

 Rehabilitation of victims of the devastating flood